 Chandler Etna Addie

-Number of stamens presented in Table- 4 ranged from highest (25.88) in cultivar Florida Beauty to lowest (21.15) in Camarosa.
+The number of stamens presented in Table 4 ranged from the highest (25.88) in cultivar Florida Beauty to the lowest (21.15) in Camarosa.
 This attribute may be directly associated with the varietal characters.
-Difference among number of stamens of different strawberry cultivars may be due to the progeny difference.
-The increase in number of stamens may increase with in time periods because of the change in agro-climatic condition such as increase in day length and sun light (Bradford et al. 2010).
-The number of sepals ranged from 13.15 to 9.15, the highest being recorded in cultivar Sweet Charlie and lowest in cultivar Fern.
-The number of sepals increased with favourable environmental conditions such as increase in temperature and sun light for primary flower growth and it decreases with the initiation of secondary flower.
+Differences among the number of stamens of different strawberry cultivars may be due to the progeny difference.
+The increase in number of stamens may increase with in periods because of the change in the agro-climatic condition such as the increase in day length and sun light (Bradford et al. 2010).
+The number of sepals ranged from 13.15 to 9.15, the highest being recorded in the cultivar Sweet Charlie and the lowest in the cultivar Fern.
+The number of sepals increased with favorable environmental conditions such as the increase in temperature and sun light for primary flower growth and it decreased with the initiation of the secondary flower.

 Table 4: Effect of growing conditions on number of stamens and sepals of strawberry cultivars